 Forget pity parties and anti-Valentine’s Day sentiments.
 Call up your best single girl friends for a Valentine’s Day party they will surely remember

 If you’ve been single for a while and are about to do your best rendition of “All by Myself” a la Bridget Jones, stop, take a deep breath, and think about doing something more enjoyable and productive this Valentine’s Day.
 Since you’ve already decorated your home to reflect a romantic Valentine’s atmosphere, take it to the next level by hosting a terrific party for your fellow single friends.
-(If you haven’t decorated for Valentines yet, check out The Single’s Guide to Decorating for Valentine’s.)
+(If you haven’t decorated for Valentines yet, check out our post on how to Kindle Love with a Valentine’s Tree.)

 It’s All about Theme Spirit